 All seating is assigned.
 Upon receipt of your tickets, check for your seat number.
 Seats will be filled on a first come, first served basis, so large groups may way to place their orders early.

 The Study Guide is full of resources for teaching your students about our productions and about opera in general.

 Opera trunks are a great way to introduce your students to opera or to prepare them for Student Night at the Opera!
-For two weeks, your class can have one of our trunks containing props, costumes, activities, crafts, a CD and DVD of the opera, and a guide for putting it all together.
+For three weeks, your class can borrow one of our trunks containing props, costumes, activities, crafts, a CD and DVD of the opera, and a guide for putting it all together.

 Trunks can be borrowed for free for a three-week period.